-Plus - all of the print fabrics in this quilt start with 10’’ squares - so it’s perfect for layer cake squares (or pieces you have leftover from layer cake bundles).
+Plus – all of the print fabrics in this quilt start with 10’’ squares – so it’s perfect for layer cake squares (or fat quarters, or pieces you have leftover from layer cake bundles).
 My green fabrics came from a Cotton & Steel basics layer cake bundle, and I also threw in one more red 10’’ square.

 I’m going to show you how to slash and sew white some squares back together with the brown ‘trunk’ fabric in between, and then combine them with green (and red) print blocks to make these adorable trees.
 There is very little wasted fabric.

 To make the 53’’ x 51’’ throw sized Little Trees Quilt, you will need:

 2 1/2 yards of cream or white fabric for the background

 6 squares 10’’x10’’ of different green print fabrics for the green trees

 1 red print square 10’’ x 10’’ for the red trees